Penicillin: Mechanism of action

-The enzymes that hydrolyze the peptidoglycan cross-links continue to function, even while those that form such cross-links do not.
+The enzymes that hydrolyse the peptidoglycan cross-links continue to function, even while those that form such cross-links do not.
 This weakens the cell wall of the bacterium, and osmotic pressure becomes increasingly uncompensated—eventually causing cell death (cytolysis).
 In addition, the build-up of peptidoglycan precursors triggers the activation of bacterial cell wall hydrolases and autolysins, which further digest the cell wall's peptidoglycans.
 The small size of the penicillins increases their potency, by allowing them to penetrate the entire depth of the cell wall.
 This is in contrast to the glycopeptide antibiotics vancomycin and teicoplanin, which are both much larger than the penicillins.

 Gram-positive bacteria are called protoplasts when they lose their cell walls.
 Gram-negative bacteria do not lose their cell walls completely and are called spheroplasts after treatment with penicillin.

 Penicillin shows a synergistic effect with aminoglycosides, since the inhibition of peptidoglycan synthesis allows aminoglycosides to penetrate the bacterial cell wall more easily, allowing their disruption of bacterial protein synthesis within the cell.
 This results in a lowered MBC for susceptible organisms.

 Penicillins, like other β-lactam antibiotics, block not only the division of bacteria, including cyanobacteria, but also the division of cyanelles, the photosynthetic organelles of the glaucophytes, and the division of chloroplasts of bryophytes.
 In contrast, they have no effect on the plastids of the highly developed vascular plants.
 This supports the endosymbiotic theory of the evolution of plastid division in land plants.

 Some bacteria produce enzymes that break down the β-lactam ring, called β-lactamases, which make the bacteria resistant to penicillin.
 Therefore, some penicillins are modified or given with other drugs for use against antibiotic-resistant bacteria or in immunocompromised patients.
 The use of clavulanic acid or tazobactam, β-lactamase inhibitors, alongside penicillin gives penicillin activity against β-lactamase-producing bacteria. β-Lactamase inhibitors irreversibly bind to β-lactamase preventing it from breaking down the beta-lactam rings on the antibiotic molecule.
 Alternatively, flucloxacillin is a modified penicillin that has activity against β-lactamase-producing bacteria due to an acyl side chain that protects the beta-lactam ring from β-lactamase.